Book choices for today:

 Another common animal seen in the Arctic area is the polar bear.
 The polar bear is the world’s largest land carnivore and bear.
 The polar bear is often thought of as a marine mammal.
 It does spend time in the water, however, they spend most of their time roaming the Arctic on large chunks of floating ice.
 Polar bears do belong to the group of vertebrates called mammals.
 Can you think of the reasons why the polar bear is a mammal?

 The Arctic has been populated by people for many many years.
 One group of people are called Inuit, or Eskimos.
 The Inuit people hunt caribou and make clothes and boots out of their fur and skins.
 They often eat fish and make homes made of snow called igloos.
 In the warmer weather when igloos would melt people switched to tents.
-Would you like to live in a place where might sleep inside of an igloo?
+Would you like to live in a place where you could sleep inside of an igloo?

 Eskimo Coloring – These are some pictures from Teacher’s Friend.